gandharvk422/gandharvk422/README.md

 # Hi there 👋
 <hr>
-  I'm glad you're here.
-This is a little corner of the internet where I share my story, my passions, and my projects.
+  <p>I'm glad you're here.
+This is a little corner of the internet where I share my story, my passions, and my projects.</p>

 <br>
 <br>